-Planning a birthday party for your son who is turning 10 can be a little tricky.
-They are still young enough that they would like to celebrate with their friends, but have outgrown overly-themed soirees complete with patterned paper goods and entertainment.
-And there is also a good possibility, that your son has declared that he would like this celebration to be a sleep-over party.
-So what's a Mom to do- when facing down a gaggle of 10-year olds who need to be entertained in a cool and understated way?
+Planning kids birthday parties for tweens can be a little tricky.
+They are still young enough that they would like to celebrate with their friends but have outgrown overly-themed soirees complete with patterned paper goods and entertainment.
+And there is also a good possibility that they will declare that this celebration be a sleepover party too!
+So what's a Mom to do- when facing down a gaggle of tweens who need to be entertained in a cool and understated way?
 Throw a DIY Magic Party of course!

 The size of the guest list is up to you of course, but a smaller party is more fun for all of the kids and much easier on you as the host to manage!
-We invited 8 friends.
+We invited 8 friends to our magic party!

 The Kick-Off Event